-Cambridge Computer is celebrating 25 years in business in the summer of 2016!
+Cambridge Computer celebrated 25 years in business in the summer of 2016!
 That is a very long time in our industry to remain a viable, independent organization and valuable partner to our clients.
 We are very grateful to achieve this milestone.

 Over the years, we have watched our industry expand and change dramatically.
 We have deliberately grown steadily, responsibly, self-funded, and with a strong commitment to our employees’ careers and happiness; our vendor partners’ success; and our clients’ satisfaction and benefit.

-We build lasting relationships through investing in our employees, working hard on behalf of our clients, and being sincere yet responsible technology evangelists.
-All of our managers have grown up in the company and the majority of our employees have been with us many years longer than the average tenure in our dynamic industry; this consistency of leadership sets us apart.
+We build lasting relationships through investing in our employees, working hard on behalf of our clients, and being sincere and responsible technology evangelists.
+All our managers have grown up in the company, and our employees have been with us many years longer than the average tenure in our dynamic industry; this consistency of leadership sets us apart.
 We have clients who have worked with us for years and decades.
 Serial entrepreneurs, investors, and technologists in the industry routinely seek us out as they move through start-ups and businesses, taking us wherever they go.

 We look forward to exploring how we can help you with your IT challenges and earning our place as a member of your IT team.

-Cambridge Computer is a Woman-Owned Business Enterprise (WBE) certified by the Commonwealth of Massachusetts and New York City and a Women’s Business Enterprise (WBE) certified by the Women’s Business Enterprise National Council, and a Women-Owned Small Businesses (WOSB).
+Cambridge Computer is a Woman-Owned Business Enterprise (WBE) certified by the Commonwealth of Massachusetts and New York City and a Women’s Business Enterprise (WBE) certified by the Women’s Business Enterprise National Council.
 For more details and CCS’s certifications, please contact us.